shrividyaranjanikn/pdsnd_github/README.md

 Post your work on Github

 ### Description
 In this project, I created a GitHub repository and my local repository.
-I worked on a repository for my BikeShare project, making multiple branches, making edits to files on those branches (e.g., a readme file and my Python code), and then I made commits of the changes to my remote repository.
+I worked on a repository for my BikeShare project, making multiple branches, making edits to files on those branches (For example, a readme file and my Python code), and then I made commits of the changes to my remote repository.

 ### Files used
 .gitignore